StarStrider23/Black-Scholes-and-Greeks-project/README.md

 $$ \Delta = \frac{\partial V}{\partial S} $$

 Intuitively, Delta represents the hedge ratio, i.e. how many units of the underlying asset are needed to replicate the option’s price changes.
-For a call option, Delta lies between 0 and 1 whereas it lies between -1 and 0 for a put option..
+For a call option, Delta lies between 0 and 1 whereas it lies between -1 and 0 for a put option.

 ### Gamma (Γ)
 Gamma measures the rate of change of Delta with respect to the underlying asset price: